Still Me

 I finally visited a medical clinic and saw one of the physicians on staff.
 The clinic was efficient but impersonal, sharp with the smell of disinfectant and the soft trickle of a rock‑wall fountain.
 People stood in line, shuffling forward to explain their ailments to the receptionist.
 Before meeting her, I told myself my shoulder was just an annoyance, nothing more.

 I sat by myself to avoid the coughing and nose blowing, flipping through magazines and thinking about the music I was going to play that evening.
 Outside, heavy December snow was piling up.
-The city was being transformed to a clean whiteness that was great to look at but miserable to drive in.
-I didn’t realize I was about to be transformed, too.
+The city was being transformed into a clean whiteness that was great to look at but miserable to drive in.

 Soon after, an assistant called my name.
 She walked me through a hallway where I was introduced to the doctor who would be treating me that day, a kind‑looking man in his fifties with a short beard and a balding scalp.
 I explained the pain and weakness in my shoulder.
 Without hesitation, he sent me to the X‑ray room.